Is there a deadline to submit an essay?

 How long should my essay be?

-Between 350 and 500 words, or about three minutes when read aloud at your natural speaking pace.
+Essays should be approximately 500 words, or about three minutes when read aloud at your natural speaking pace.

 How can I improve my essay before I submit it?